Chart Color Schemes

 AreaSearch assessment of residential development activity positions Morphettville among the top 25% of areas assessed nationwide

-Morphettville has averaged approximately 124 new dwelling approvals annually.
-Between Financial Year 2021 (FY-21) and FY-25, a total of 623 homes were approved, with an additional 63 approved so far in FY-26.
-On average, each dwelling built over the past five financial years has resulted in 2.4 new residents annually, indicating strong demand that supports property values.
+Morphettville averaged approximately 124 new dwelling approvals annually.
+Between FY-21 and FY-25623 homes were approved, with an additional 84 approved in FY-26 to date.
+Each year, for every dwelling built over the past five financial years (FY-21 to FY-25), approximately 2.4 new residents were gained, indicating strong demand that supports property values.

-The average expected construction cost value for new homes is $267,000.
+The average construction cost value of new homes is $267,000.
 This year, $5.6 million in commercial development approvals have been recorded, suggesting limited focus on commercial development.
-Compared to Greater Adelaide, Morphettville has similar development levels per capita, contributing to market stability aligned with regional trends.
+Compared to Greater Adelaide, Morphettville has similar development levels per person, contributing to market stability aligned with regional trends.

 Frequently Asked Questions - Development